DrDBanner/startstreams/README.md

 # startstreams

-**Effortlessly Open Multiple Video Streams via VLC Media Player**
+**Effortlessly Open Multiple Video Streams via VLC Media Player** --macOS only!

 This script allows you to enjoy video streams in beautifully arranged small windows while keeping CPU usage minimal.
-If you add a YouTube Channel URL it casts for all live broacasting streams and plays them all in one go. macOS only sorry.
+If you add a YouTube Channel URL it casts for all live broacasting streams and plays them all in one go.

 ![sc1](https://github.com/user-attachments/assets/a02afcea-b932-4a65-9c29-e774e333121c)